markposadas33-design/Posadas_MarkChristian_ShoppingCartActivity/README.md

+Posadas, Mark Christian
-Posadas, Mark Christian.
-Shopping Cart System BSIT 1-1 This program is a console-based shopping cart system developed in C# using object-oriented programming concepts.
+Shopping Cart System.
+BSIT 1-1
+This program is a console-based shopping cart system developed in C# using object-oriented programming concepts.
 It allows users to: